Honours programmes VU, UvA and AUC

 Attendance at AUC courses is mandatory.
 You are only allowed to miss five classes during the entire semester (five of the total 32 classes).

 In reading the course descriptions, you may notice that all courses have a particular level and list a number of prerequisites.
 AUC offers courses at three different levels: 100-level courses, 200-level courses and 300-level courses.
-You could see 100-level courses as introductory courses that most AUC students take in their first year and 300-level courses as the highest-level courses that most AUC students take in their third and final year.
+100-level courses are often introductory courses that most AUC students take in their first year and 300-level courses are typically the highest level courses that students take in their third and final year.

-The prerequisites essentially form the entry requirements that students need to meet to be able to follow a course.
+The prerequisites form the entry requirements that students need to meet in order to follow a course.
 These prerequisites refer to other courses in the AUC curriculum that a student needs to have taken before he or she can follow a particular course.
 However, because you are not an AUC student, you will probably not have taken any of the prerequisites.
 This is why we request that you read the course descriptions of the prerequisites carefully to determine whether you think you have sufficient background knowledge to take part in the honours course of your choice.
-You can find all the course descriptions in the course catalogue on the AUC website (Academic Programme > Course Catalogue).
+You can find all the course descriptions in the course catalogue on the AUC website.
 If you are in doubt, please send an email to the AUC Registrar Office.

 Limited number of places available